Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Jacobian Results

-The expected value of this observable is the probability that $x > 2.0$.
-Thus the parameter Jacobian of this observable would tell us how the probability that $x > 2.0$ changes as we change the parameters of the system.
-We consider this observable as a proxy for how extreme statistics change as we change the parameters of the system.
+The expected value $\langle \mathcal{A}_3 \rangle = \Pr(x > 2)$ is the probability that the particle occupies the far tail of the distribution.
+Its parameter Jacobian quantifies how this exceedance probability shifts as the model parameters change.
+We include this observable as a proxy for how extreme statistics respond to parameter perturbations, a question of practical importance in climate and risk applications.
+The GFDT formulas~\eqref{eq:stat_jac_alpha_limit}--\eqref{eq:stat_jac_beta_limit} apply to discontinuous observables, since the derivation (App.~\ref{sec:derivation_gfdt}) requires integrability of $\mathcal{A}$ with respect to the invariant measure but not smoothness.

-Model statistics will depend on the choices of parameters.
-In Figure \ref{fig:gfdt_jacobian_2} we illustrate a use case for the GFDT.
-The GFDT allows us to compute the tangent line (blue) to the parameter dependent ensemble averages (purple curve) by running only a single simulation (purple dot).
-The parameter dependent values were computed through explicit quadrature of the one-dimensional invariant density.
-We see three cases in Figure \ref{fig:gfdt_jacobian_2}.
-The GFDT applies well into the nonlinear regime, one where the linear approximation performs poorly, and another where the linear approximation is valid in a more limited region in the presence of strong nonlinearity.